 Annotations on annotations

 As OBI is used in a variety of fields we need to address the fact that one term can mean different things in different communities.
 For example, the term probe is a synonym for the term reporter in some microarray experimentalist communities, whereas it is a synonym for the term detector in another.
-OWL 2’s proposed annotations on annotationsisis is an adequate mechanism for specifying these community-specific labels, as it would allow us to “tag” any of our synonyms with extra information noting pertinence to a specific community.
+While this is clumsy in OWL 1, OWL 2’s proposed annotations on annotationsisis is adequate for specifying these community-specific labels, as it would allow us to “tag” any of our synonyms with extra information noting pertinence to a specific community.

 Versioning

 OBI's policy is to release frequent updates and to maintain access to all versions.
 We create dated versions of each release to provide access to successive revisions as well as a permanent unversioned link to the most recent release.
 This leaves to the end-user the choice between preferring stability or being up to date with the latest developments.
 While developing OBI we prefer stability (i.e., not being surprised by unplanned-for changes), and to work around the lack of published ontology versions we have to rely on local copies of imported ontologies.
-OWL 2's version URIs will make it possible for users to easily choose which version of the ontology to use.
+OWL 2's version URIs will make it possible for publishers to make available, and users to easily choose which version of the ontology to use.
 We believe this is an efficient mechanism for coping with ontology versioning both for OBI and the wider ontology community in general.

 Support for Rector-normalization style editing

 The dominant paradigm for editing ontologies is that of a single rooted hierarchy.
-However the style proposed by Rector and others is to develop a series of single inheritance ontologies and a separate set of classes defined in terms of elements of the single inheritance trees.
+However the style proposed by Rector and advocated by the OBO Foundry is to develop a series of single inheritance ontologies and a separate set of classes defined in terms of elements of the single inheritance trees.
 An ontology interface that supports fluidly moving between the component trees, the defined classes, and the inferred composite view, as well as providing easy access to common patterns for the composite definitions would significantly benefit ours and other’s efforts.

 Disjoints